2014 OSCE Human Dimension Implementation Meeting, Working sessions 2 and

 The regulatory framework on freedom of

 association also remains highly restrictive in Uzbekistan.
+Under the

-obtain state registration, and the involvement in “illegal” NGO activities is subject
+country’s legislation, it is compulsory for NGOs to obtain state registration, and the involvement in “illegal” NGO activities is subject

 to harsh penalties of up to five years in prison.
 NGO registration procedures